Bisht (clothing): Etymology

 The triliteral root of the word bisht is widely used in Semitic languages, including Arabic, and is related to the Akkadian bishtu, meaning 'nobility' or 'dignity'.

 The alternate name of ʿabāʾ (عَبَاء) is from the Arabic triliteral root ʿAyn-Bāʾ-Wāw, which relates to 'filling out'.

 Colour

 It is usually black, brown, beige, cream or grey in colour.
+However, there are Bishts which are made in colours like magenta, blue, cyan, and others.

 Manufacturing

 Bisht is made from camel's hair and goat wool that is spun and wove into a breathable fabric.
 Some bisht garments include a trim, known as "zari", made out of silk and metals such as gold and silver.

 The fabric has a soft yarn for the summer and the coarse-haired for winter.

 In popular culture

 In the 2022 FIFA World Cup final, Qatari Emir Tamim bin Hamad Al Thani placed a bisht on the Argentine captain Lionel Messi before the 35-year-old was handed the trophy.